-Schools selected for full GSGI review are noted with next to their names.
-"Pending" means that we are planning to review that school.
+Schools with a full GSGI review are noted with next to their names.

-By full GSGI review, we mean the school write-ups that are completely selected, researched, visited and written by our own editors.
-Our final write-ups take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details descend on the school for an exhaustive visit.
+By full GSGI review, we mean school write-ups that are completely selected, researched, visited and written by our own editors.
+Our final reviews take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details and descend on the school for an exhaustive visit.
 We are aware of the other schools on this page and we continually add or remove schools, as deemed appropriate.

-American curriculum/ IB Diploma/ French curriculum/Bac; ages 3-18; co-ed; day; independent; private non-profit; 1,550 pupils
+American curriculum/ IB Diploma/ French curriculum/ French Bac; ages 3-18; co-ed; day; independent; private non-profit; 1,550 students

-American curriculum; ages 3-11; co-ed; day; state; 900 pupils
+American curriculum; ages 3-11; co-ed; day; state; 900 students

 Part of Houston ISD, opened in 1992.
 Very highly rated elementary school, scoring impressively in all academic tests.
 Wide range of student nationalities and Bush offers an English Language Learning (ELL) teacher at each grade level.

-American High School Diploma/ AP/ IB Diploma; ages 14-18; co-ed; day; state; 3,300 pupils
+American High School Diploma/ AP/ IB Diploma; ages 14-18; co-ed; day; state; 3,500 students

 Unusual in offering AP courses and the International Baccalaureate Diploma, often in a combined format.
 Graduates are regularly awarded college scholarships and attend a very wide range of universities.